Lanilor/Terra-Project/README.md

 #### Incompatible mods
 - Rainbeaus Configurable Maps

-(let me know if you find more, I will see if I can patch it.)
+(Let me know if you find more, I will see if I can patch it.)

 ## New biomes